This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Elapid Snakes’ Immunity Features

-- Modified acetylcholine receptors resist alpha-neurotoxins.
+- Modified acetylcholine receptors that prevent alpha-neurotoxin binding

 Variations in Immunity Across Snake Subfamilies